-11. Phishing Emails & SMS

 Don’t ever get trapped in phishing and scam emails.
 Nowadays, people are sending phishing emails far more than in the past.
 So do not click on any such emails.
 Rather if you want to check, directly go to the website and check.

-Bonus Tip: If you are frequently accessing exchange website, it is always a good idea to bookmark them.
+Bonus Tip: If you are frequently accessing the exchange website, it is always a good idea to bookmark them.
 Sometime it could happen that you land into some phishing site and lose access to your account.

 I hope you like the article and will follow the tips provided in this article to secure your cryptocurrency.
 In case you have any other useful tip, please share with us through your comments and email.
 Also do not forget to subscribe to our channel and share this article on social networking websites.

-*SNAPSHOT 2*